Using high-speed computers, multiple projectors and

 Water Cycle for Kids

-When viewed from space, we can see that Earth is mostly water, yet most of it is not available for human consumption.
+When viewed from space we can see that our planet is mostly water, yet most of it is not available for human consumption.
 Water, in all of its forms, is an essential resource for living things.
-We will follow the movement of water and learn why the water we depend on every day is only a tiny fraction of all the water available on the Earth.
+We will follow the movement of water and learn why the water we depend on daily is only a tiny fraction of all the water available on the Earth.

 Moving Earth for Kids

 Ever wondered why South America and Africa look like two puzzle pieces that should fit together?
-Well, you’re right, because millions of years ago, they did!
+Well, you’re right, as millions of years ago, they did!
 Even though we usually can’t tell, the ground we live on is constantly moving.
-Take a journey with The Sphere to discover how and why the surface of the Earth moves.
+Take a journey with the Sphere to discover how and why the surface of the Earth moves.

 Life on Earth for Kids

 Life is possible on Earth because of our Sun.
 The Sun provides us with heat and energy that plants can turn into sugars through photosynthesis.
 Plants in turn provide their energy to animals and decomposers through food webs.
-Let’s remember how important the Sun is in making our food the next time we are hungry!
+Let’s remember the important role of the Sun in providing our food the next time we are hungry!

 Animal Tracking for Kids